Pierre-Joseph Cassant: Life

 He commenced his theological studies for the priesthood and suffered difficulties in doing so due to the same issue that plagued him when he was in school.
 The monk assigned to teach him humiliated and ridiculed him in public and said: "You are totally limited!
 It is useless for you to study.
 You will not learn any more.
 To ordain you would be a dishonor to the priesthood", yet Mallet assisted him with the course.
 Among his fellow seminarians he became well regarded, and some said of him: "He was always happy.
 It's what made the beauty of his face".
 Despite difficulties he was ordained as a priest on 12 October 1902.
 Immediately after this on 13 October, he was granted seven weeks of rest due to the advancement of tuberculosis he suffered.
 Despite his time of rest, his lungs were damaged beyond the point of repair and it made his breathing ever more difficult, and his health continued to worsen when he returned to the monastery on 2 December 1902.
 In his illness it was Mallet who became his close aid and support.
 Cassant said "when I can no longer say Mass, Jesus can take me from this world", in relation to his rapidly declining health.

 Cassant became part of the Association of Victim Souls dedicated to the oblation of the Sacred Heart of Jesus Christ and signed an Act of Oblation to emulate the tenets of the organization.
 Cassant followed in the footsteps of those who were part of the congregation such as Charles de Foucauld, Alfredo Ildefonso Schuster, and Giuseppe Melchiorre Sarto, the future Pope Pius X.

 Cassant celebrated his final Mass on 31 May 1903 and received the last rites on the following 1 June.

 He died of tuberculosis in the dawn of 17 June 1903 after receiving Communion during a private Mass that Mallet celebrated for him; his final words were: "Jesus, Mary, Joseph, assist me in my last agony".
 Since his death there have been more than 2200 people from 30 countries that have reported miracles attributed to his intercession.

 Beatification

-The beatification process opened in Toulouse in 1935 and concluded before the formal introduction of the cause on 19 February 1956 under Pope Pius XII; this process enabled him to receive the title Servant of God.
+The beatification process opened in Toulouse in 1935.
+Cassant's spiritual writings were approved by theologians on 22 November 1939, and his cause was formally opened 19 February 1956 under Pope Pius XII, granting him the title Servant of God.
 Following this there was one final process to continue the work of the first process.
 Once that was completed the postulation compiled the Positio for the Congregation for the Causes of Saints in Rome to evaluate.

 Pope John Paul II proclaimed him to be Venerable on 9 June 1984 on the account of his model Christian life of heroic virtue and beatified him on 3 October 2004 after the approval of a miracle: the healing of a nine year old from cerebrospinal meningitis who was healed a day after praying to Cassant.

 The current postulator of the cause is Sister Augusta Tescari.